One of the most basic forms of computer programming is the use of an assembler.

 MOV [0xE8],'>'

-, assemble and run the program.
+HLTA and B, assemble and run the program.
 At the end, this register pair will also contain the calculation result.

 ; increment a 16-bit value (see registers)